mmaz/neet/docs/imitation_learning.md

 ### [Optional] Extending to more general environments

-It is possible to train a network with driving data from public roads, in order to experiment with how it affects the performance of your car in Stata basement.
+It is possible to train a model with driving data from public roads, in order to experiment with how it affects the performance of your car in Stata basement.

 !!! danger
     Obviously, you should not test anything on public roads yourself, either on a RACECAR or any other car.
 Be safe and responsible!